Burkitt lymphoma

-Burkitt lymphoma is a cancer of the lymphatic system, particularly B lymphocytes found in the germinal center.
+Burkitt's lymphoma is a cancer of the lymphatic system, particularly B lymphocytes found in the germinal center.
 It is named after Denis Parsons Burkitt, the Irish surgeon who first described the disease in 1958 while working in equatorial Africa.
+It is a highly aggressive form of cancer which often, but not always, manifests after a person develops acquired immunodeficiency from infection with Epstein-Barr Virus or Human Immunodeficiency Virus (HIV).

-The overall cure rate for Burkitt lymphoma in developed countries is about 90%, and it is worse in low-income countries.
-Burkitt lymphoma is uncommon in adults, in whom it has a worse prognosis.
+The overall cure rate for Burkitt's lymphoma in developed countries is about 90%.
+Burkitt's lymphoma is uncommon in adults, in whom it has a worse prognosis.

 Classification

 Burkitt lymphoma can be divided into three main clinical variants: the endemic, the sporadic, and the immunodeficiency-associated variants.
 By morphology (i.e., microscopic appearance), immunophenotype, and genetics, the variants of Burkitt lymphoma are alike.